FAQ

 Do you do humane bee removal?

-Honey bees we treat as pollinators first.
-Most swarms can be relocated by a local beekeeper at no cost to you, and we make that referral whenever the situation allows.
-When a bee colony has established inside a wall and can't safely be removed, we coordinate structural extraction with specialty partners.
-We don't kill bees as a first resort.
+Honey bees are treated as pollinators first.
+Many local beekeepers will relocate a swarm for free because they want the bees for their own hives, and that referral gets made whenever the situation allows.
+When a bee colony has established inside a wall and can't safely be removed, structural extraction gets coordinated with specialty partners.
+Killing bees is a last resort, not a first one.

 Yes, with the right combination.
 Yard misting kills adults on contact, larvicide hits any water that can't be eliminated, and a standing-water audit removes the sources.
-Realistic expectation: 75–90% bite reduction in treated areas.
-Spraying alone doesn't cut it because the breeding cycle keeps producing new mosquitoes.
+Expect a real reduction in bites in treated areas rather than zero mosquitoes.
+Spraying alone doesn't cut it because the breeding cycle keeps producing new ones.
 You break the cycle or you stay frustrated.

 Scheduling and availability